IntelLabs/matsciml/matsciml/models/README.md

 On the other hand, it is also informative for you (and other users) to know, for example, which datasets need to be normalized.

+The recommendation is to nest these tests under their respective frameworks (e.g. `matsciml/models/pyg/tests`).
+As you are developing your model, you can then run `pytest -vv test_<model>.py` to ensure things are working as intended!

 [egnn-test]: ./pyg/tests/test_egnn.py